 It’s long been heralded as the race that stops the nations but, as past years have shown, the Melbourne Cup is a prime opportunity to get the economy and local businesses racing too.

-According to independent research from IER, commissioned by the Victorian Racing Club (VRC), the glamorous sporting event contributed $387.8 million in gross economic benefit in 2015, a 3.6 per cent increase on the previous year.
-Drilling down into these figures, the ‘value-added contribution’ – a measure of money spent by visitors to Victoria – saw a new record, with the 2015 Carnival figure at $202.7 million, a 4 per cent increase on 2014.
+According to independent research from IER, commissioned by the Victorian Racing Club (VRC), the glamorous sporting event contributed $427.1 million in gross economic benefit in 2016 to the state, a 10.1 per cent increase on the previous year.

 It’s clear to see that the sporting event initiates a boon period for businesses in Victoria, and event organisers insist that’s only set to increase.
 The question for the State’s small business owners, of course, is how do you best leverage the economic impact?